-- not provide enough funding to cover your direct, or indirect expense or both.
+- Not provide enough funding to cover your direct, or indirect expenses or both.
 If your current resources are not enough to cover your cost of attendance, you should seek additional funding resources.

 For financial aid students, additional funding resources are most likely Federal Direct PLUS or private education loans if you have no other funding resources.
 These loans are available to financially credit-worthy borrowers.
 The amount for which you may be eligible is listed on your financial aid award letter and is a based on the number of credit hours and an average off-campus student budget.
 Please note if the student is living on-campus, your eligibility could vary based on your residence hall charges.
 If you need assistance determining your eligibility for additional loans, please contact an SFS Advisor.